 Walmart’s Stock and Revenue

-In recent years, Walmart has undergone a significant image makeover, raising minimum wages and expanding employee benefits, lowering prices and buying other businesses in an effort to combat Amazon’s global presence.
-Although Walmart’s roughly $399 billion market cap doesn’t come close to Amazon’s $1.87 trillion valuation, its third-quarter earnings for fiscal year 2022, released on Nov.
-16, beat analyst earnings and revenue estimates, prompting the big-box giant to increase its full-year guidance heading into the holiday season.
+In recent years, Walmart has undergone a significant image makeover, raising minimum wages and expanding employee benefits, lowering prices and buying other businesses to combat Amazon’s global presence.

 Walmart’s History and Investors

-The Walton family has a collective net worth of about $238 billion, according to Bloomberg.
-As of June, family members had sold 16.7 million shares Walmart stock — worth nearly $2.1 billion — in 2021 to manage their stake in the company, Bloomberg Law reported.
+The Walton family has a collective net worth of about $182.4 billion, according to the Bloomberg Billionaires Index.
+As of July 2021, family members had sold 28.6 million shares of Walmart stock — worth about $4 billion — in 2021 to manage their stake in the company, according to the Arkansas Democrat-Gazette, reporting on SEC filings.

 The company’s previous legal name was Wal-Mart Stores Inc. before it was updated to Walmart Inc. in February 2018.
-Shoppers nowadays might find it difficult to avoid Walmart, with more than 10,500 stores and clubs under 48 banners in 24 countries, as well as e-commerce websites, according to the Walmart website.
+Shoppers nowadays might find it difficult to avoid Walmart, with more than 10,500 stores and clubs under 46 banners in 24 countries and e-commerce websites, according to the Walmart website.

 Daria Uhlig contributed to the reporting for this article.